Arabidopsis halleri

 Arabidopsis halleri is a species of flowering plant in the family Brassicaceae.
 It is a perennial native to Central Europe from Germany and Italy to Ukraine, and to Japan, Korea, Manchuria, and the Russian Far East.

+Hyperaccumulation

+Arabidopsis halleri is a well-known for being able to hyperaccumulate zinc without suffering from phytotoxicity.
+Research has shown that this same pathway can be used to hyperaccumulate cadium, but the plant does not successfully detoxify the metal.

 Subdivisions

 Six subspecies and one variety are accepted.